ARM-software/psa-api/doc/crypto/appendix/encodings.rst

 RFC3526 defines a set of FF groups that are recommended for use with WPA3-SAE (those with primes >=3072 bits)

-.. csv-table:: WPA3-SAE password token Diffie-Hellman family values
+.. csv-table:: WPA3-SAE password token finite field Diffie-Hellman family values
     :name: table-wpa3-sae-dh-type
     :header-rows: 1
     :align: left